vmumbi653/odin-recipes/README.md

 # odin-recipes
-This is a recipe project that requires me to showcase all that I have learned so far in The Odin Project course on HTML.
-On completion of this project, I will have demonstrated my ability to create a basic website.
+This is a simple recipe project that requires one to showcase all that they have learned so far in The Odin Project course on HTML.
+On completion of this project, I will have demonstrated basic grasp on HTML and ability to create a basic web page.